DrMichaelLindner/pyfMRIqc/README.md

 a text file
     -  containing an overview about scan and QC parameters

+See guidelines about the output in the [Wiki](https://github.com/DrMichaelLindner/fMRI_QC/wiki)

 ## *Install*
 Copy the fMRI_QC folder in a folder of your choice on your system and add the directory to your PYTHONPATH.